untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 When your 100 entities load, each one that has a `StaticBatchComponent` gets registered:

-- **Eligibility check** (`resolveBatchCandidate`): the entity must have a `RenderComponent`, `WorldTransformComponent`, no skeleton/animation, no transparency, no gizmo/light component, and its mesh must already be resident in memory.
+- **Eligibility check** (`resolveBatchCandidate`): the entity must have a `RenderComponent`, `WorldTransformComponent`, no skeleton/animation, no transparency, no gizmo/light component, no `.preserveIdentity` scene channel, and its mesh must already be resident in memory.
 The LOD index is derived from `LODComponent.currentLOD` (entity-level LOD), then `TileLODTagComponent.levelIndex` (per-tile LOD/HLOD children), defaulting to 0. `isLODBatch` on the resulting `BatchGroup` is true if any member entity has either component.
 - If eligible → it gets assigned to a cell and added to `cellToEntities[cellId]`.
 - The cell is marked **dirty** and its state becomes `renderableUnbatched`.